cui-unige/modelisation-verification/README.md

    Average of code reviews: (6 + 4 + 5) / 3 = 5
    Final note = (4 + 5 + 4 + 5 + 6 + 5 + 5) / 7 = 4.85

+### Getting Help

+You should be old and smart enough to find the solutions to most problems by yourself.
+I.e.:
+*If you encounter any problems, solve them!*

+In case there is a problem you cannot solve, here is the order of escalation:
+  1. Google is your friend. (response time < 1 sec.)
+  2. Read the manual. (response time < 1 min.)
+  3. Ask a friend/colleague. (response time < 30 mins.)
+  4. Stackoverflow.
+[Learn how](https://stackoverflow.com/help/how-to-ask) (response time < 12 hrs.)
+  5. Course assistants. (response time < 1 day.)
+  6. Professor. (response time ???)

 ### Homework #0 (unmarked)

 **Deadline 27.9.2018**